Bodybuilding.com Store Articles Forum BodySpace

 It has been shown that in order for protein balance to become positive post workout, dietary protein, specifically the amino acid leucine, must be consumed.
-Learn how that happens right here.

 Protein synthesis is a term you may see often when you read articles dealing with building muscle.
 But what is it?
 Quite simply, it is the synthesis of new skeletal muscle proteins.

 When this occurs on a large scale it is known as skeletal muscle hypertrophy (growth) and it is the process by which our muscles get bigger.
-The focus of this article is how dietary amino acids, in particular Leucine, regulate skeletal muscle protein synthesis after exercise.
+The focus of this article is how dietary Amino Acids, in particular Leucine, regulate skeletal muscle protein synthesis after exercise.

 Hypertrophy Vs. Hyperplasia